hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ## Credentials

+Ensure you have all of the following credentials.

+### License File

+To deploy Terraform Enterprise, you must obtain a license file from HashiCorp.

-* TLS private key and certificate
+### TLS Certificate and Private Key

+Terraform Enterprise requires a TLS certificate and private key in order to operate.
+This certificate must match Terraform Enterprise's hostname (or the hostname of the load balancer for clusters), and ideally it should be a wildcard certificate.

+The certificate can be signed by a public or private CA, but it _must_ be trusted by all of the services that Terraform Enterprise is expected to interface with; this includes your VCS provider, any CI systems or other tools that call Terraform Enterprise's API, and any services that Terraform Enterprise workspaces might send notifications to (for example: Slack).
+Due to these wide-ranging interactions, we recommend using a certificate signed by a public CA.

+If you are using clustered deployment, you might need to ensure the certificate is available in your cloud provider's certificate management service:

+- For AWS clusters, the certificate must be available in ACM.
+- For Azure clusters, the certificate can be provided as a file but must be in PFX format.
+- For GCP clusters, the certificate can be provided as a file or as a GCP certificate link.

-    * The installer allows for using a certificate signed by a public or private CA. If you do not use a trusted certificate, your VCS provider will likely reject that certificate when sending webhooks.
-The key and X.509 certificate should both be PEM (base64) encoded.
+If you are using individual deployment, the key and X.509 certificate should both be PEM (base64) encoded, and should be provided to the installer as text.
-* License file (provided by HashiCorp)

 ~> **Important:** If you use a certificate issued by a private Certificate Authority, you must provide the certificate for that CA in the `Certificate Authority (CA) Bundle` section of the installation.
 This allows services running within Terraform Enterprise to access each other properly.
    See [Installation: Trusting SSL/TLS Certificates](../install/installer.html#trusting-ssl-tls-certificates)
    for more on this.
+For clustered deployment, the modules include an input variable for a CA bundle URL.

 ## Data Storage